Harfenlabor/harfenlabor.com/exampleSite/content/research/disegni-per-strumenti-musicali.md

 ***

 On the top frontside is the Barberini coat of arms: three bees surmounted by a cardinal's hat, which is in turn supported by a winged putto.
 Bees are also depicted on the pedestals.
-There is a satyr seated at the base of the support.
-The upper crossbeam uniting the soundbox and the support ends in a volute formed by a sphinx.
+There is a satyr seated at the base of the column.
+The end of the harmonic  uniting the soundbox and the support ends in a volute formed by a sphinx.

 ***